signal-noise/use-api/README.md

 }
 ```

-You can optionally pass in data as the final argument to turn the request into a `POST` request.
+You can optionally pass in data and specify the request type.
 Below is a minimal example of a user search UI.
 (You may wish to debounce the user input 🤷‍)

 ```JSX
 import React, { useState } from 'react';